anjiqbal/100DaysOfCode/README.md

 ### Thoughts:

-I found the discussions around accessiblity very interesting today.
-The lighthouse audit is a very useful tool to not only see how your webiste performs but alos how accessible it is.
+I found the discussions around accessibility very interesting today.
+The lighthouse audit is a very useful tool to not only see how your website performs but als how accessible it is.

 I need to spend more time on Figma and practice how to build a wireframe.
 I feel it will be a really useful tool to help me build my own projects.